 - Adjusting entry.
 This is a journal entry used at the end of an accounting period to adjust the balances in various general ledger accounts to more closely align the reported results and financial position of a business to meet the requirements of an accounting framework, such as GAAP or IFRS.
 This type of accounting entry is used under the accrual basis of accounting.

 - Closing entry.
 This is a journal entry used at the end of an accounting period to shift the ending balances in all revenue, expense, gain, and loss accounts (known as "temporary" accounts) into the retained earnings account.
 Doing so empties out the temporary accounts, so that they can begin accumulating transactional information in the next accounting period.

-Accounting entries for transactions are typically created through a transaction interface in your accounting software, so that you may not even realize that you are creating an accounting entry (such as, for example, when you create a customer invoice).
-If you are creating an adjusting accounting entry, then you will use a journal entry format (assuming that you are using a double entry accounting system).
-If you are closing the books at the end of an accounting period, the accounting software will likely create the closing entry for you; you will not even see the entry.
+Accounting entries for transactions are typically created through a transaction interface in the accounting software, so that you may not even realize that you are creating an accounting entry (such as, for example, when creating a customer invoice).
+If you are creating an adjusting accounting entry, then you will use a journal entry format (assuming that a double entry accounting system is being used).
+If you are closing the books at the end of an accounting period, the accounting software will likely create the closing entry automatically; you will not even see the entry.